If you have not used the Cuisenaire Environment before, you might find it helpful to look at the instructions and video before trying this problem.

 It's possible to find a set of rods that measures even more than ten different lengths.

-Can you find another set of three rods that can be used to measure all the lengths from 1 to 7?
-What about 1 to 8?
-1 to 9?
-1 to ...?
+Can you find a set of three rods that you can use to make any length from 1 to 11?
+Or 1 to 12?

 Is there only one set of three rods that allows you to measure the largest number of consecutive lengths?